cmdenis/phys512/Assignment 3/Assignment_3.md

 ![a3q2_decay_ratio_plot](figs/a3q2_decay_ratio_plot.jpg)

-We can analytically estimate how this curve should look like.
+We can analytically estimate what this curve should be.
 Assuming that the transition from U238 to Pb206 is mainly determined by the half-life of U238 to the next element (which is legitimate since it is a lot bigger in magnitude than the other half-lives), we can write up:

 $$
 \begin{cases}